guanminren/guanminren.github.io/_pages/about.md

 My research interests lie in **algorithmic game theory** and **computational economics**, with a focus on auction theory and mechanism design.
 I am particularly interested in understanding how incentives, information, and strategic behavior interact in algorithmic systems.
 I am fortunate to be advised by Prof. [Xiaotie Deng](https://cfcs.pku.edu.cn/english/people/faculty/xiaotiedeng/index.htm) at Peking University.

-I served as a Teaching Assistant for various courses at both CMU and Peking University, and have had close collaborations with Profs [Yang Liu](https://yangpliu.github.io/), [Richard Peng](https://www.cs.cmu.edu/~yangp/) and [Shaofeng Jiang](https://www.shaofengjiang.cn/).
+I served as a Teaching Assistant for various courses at both Carnegie Mellon University and Peking University, and have had worked closely with Profs [Yang Liu](https://yangpliu.github.io/), [Richard Peng](https://www.cs.cmu.edu/~yangp/) and [Shaofeng Jiang](https://www.shaofengjiang.cn/).

 Beyond research, I have been deeply engaged in competitive programming for more than a decade.
 I placed **5th at the ICPC World Finals 2025** and was awarded a Gold Medal and the Best Female Player distinction at National Olympiad in Informatics (NOI) 2022.